mp-se/fermentrack-docker/README.md

 - Combines the django, redis and nginx containers into one image.
 - Use sqlite database as default.
 - Will work on most platforms with minium configuration.

-### v1.0.0 Migrated to bullseye + python 3.9.
-- New base image that will reduce the vulnerabilties in the image.
-- Activated Trivy as vulnerability scanner.

 ## Troubleshooting